 Technology and Data-Driven Strategy

 Investing in the right technology is the key to long-term success.
 Successful marketplaces integrate with multichannel tools that provide sellers with a unified view of inventory, orders and pricing.
-With access to performance data and analytics, sellers can make data-driven decisions, better forecast and plan, and maintain competitiveness.
+With access to performance data and analytics, sellers can make data-driven decisions and better forecast and plan.

 Support for Long-Term Growth

-To remain competitive amidst current and future tariff changes, ecommerce businesses require adaptable and intelligent strategies.
+To remain competitive amidst current and future tariff changes, ecommerce businesses require an adaptable and intelligent ecommerce model.
 A marketplace delivers a resilient structure that enables businesses to evolve, scale and grow despite global trade shifts.
 By adopting strategies like inventory diversification and fulfilment optimisation, ecommerce businesses can continue to thrive.

 The future